Train Once, Reuse Everywhere: Generalizable Implicit In-Context Learning by Routing Attention: Experiments

-\paragraph{Evaluation} We evaluate on 500 randomly sampled test instances (or the full set if smaller) using dataset-specific prompts and a batch size of 4.
+\myparagraph{Evaluation} We evaluate on 500 randomly sampled test instances using dataset-specific prompts and a batch size of 4.
 Each experiment is run with three seeds, and we report the average results.
 We treat the five datasets used for training as \textbf{in-domain (ID)} and select seven additional datasets for out-of-domain (OOD) evaluation.
 Based on their task similarity to the training datasets, we further categorize them into \textbf{near OOD} and \textbf{far OOD}.
 The near OOD datasets include SST-5 \citep{sst2}, MR \citep{mr}, and MRPC \citep{mrpc}, while the far OOD datasets include CB \citep{cb}, COPA \citep{copa}, CREAK \citep{creak}, and AI2SciE \citep{ai2sci}.
-In addition to zero-shot and few-shot prompting, we choose three vector-based methods with calibration or training as baselines: I2CL \citep{i2cl}, LIVE \citep{live}, and M$^2$IV \citep{m2iv}.
-We further compare the in-domain performance of ICR with five training-free methods: TV \citep{tv}, FV \citep{fv}, ICV \citep{icv}, ELICIT \citep{elicit}, and IV \citep{iv}.
+We defer details on the ID/OOD split and baseline setups to Appendix~\ref{app:eval}.